Art & Design Department

 Graphic Design major four-year schedule

-We have a sample schedule pdf available that can be of help as you are planning your semesters, though it is just a suggestion.
+We have a sample schedule available that can be of help as you are planning your semesters, though it is just a suggestion.
 You will most likely need to rearrange courses due to closed classes along the way.
+You can also use the complete list of required courses to create your degree plan.

 Stacy Gibson, M.F.A. - Associate Professor of Art